 The fake quote framed Steve Jobs as regretting that he spent his life in the pursuit of success at the expense of his family.
 This cannot be further from the truth.
 Steve Jobs not only embraced his impending demise, he used it to spur him to make the most of his time left.

 During his famous commencement speech at Stanford University in 2005, he said that “Death is very likely the single best invention of life“.
 He then expounded on using that knowledge that our impending deaths to spur ourselves to greater heights, and to do what we really want to do in life :

 Steve Jobs did not pursue wealth, only his vision for Apple

-The fake quote alludes to a mindless pursuit of wealth.
-However, this cannot be further from the truth, because Steve Jobs has been earning a cool annual salary of $1 since he returned to a struggling Apple in 1997.
+The fake Steve Jobs’ Last Words allude to a mindless pursuit of wealth.
+However, this cannot be further from the truth, because Steve Jobs earned a cool annual salary of $1 since he returned to a struggling Apple in 1997.

-He’s not the only corporate executive to do this, of course, as they can be compensated through bonuses, stock options, etc. Steve Jobs is notable though for not taking any alternative form of compensation since 2003.
+He was not the only corporate executive to do this, of course, as they can be compensated through alternate means like bonuses, stock options, etc. Steve Jobs was notable, though, for not taking any alternative form of compensation since 2003.

 He took virtually nothing in compensation for his time and effort at Apple because he was not pursuing wealth, but his vision.
 His wealth, and his position at Apple, were the means to the end, not the goal itself.

 Help Stop This Fake Attribution

 If you see this fake quote being shared, please DO NOT share it.
 Share this article with them instead.